 - We will process your request more quickly.

-- You can share your request with other people via a link and directly process acknowledgements of receipt, confirmations or objections to register changes.
+- You can share your request with other people via a link and directly process acknowledgements of receipt of register changes.

 - You can stop working on a request and continue it at a later date.